Nonlinear filter: Kushner–Stratonovich filtering

-Energy transfer filters

-Energy transfer filters are a class of nonlinear dynamic filters that can be used to move energy in a designed manner.
-Energy can be moved to higher or lower frequency bands, spread over a designed range, or focused.
-Many energy transfer filter designs are possible, and these provide extra degrees of freedom in filter design that are just not possible using linear designs.

 Types

 Min Filter

 A min filter also known as erosion in morphological image processing, is a spatial domain filter used for image processing.
 It replaces each pixel in the image with the minimum value of its neighboring pixels.
 The size and shape of the neighborhood are defined by a structuring element, typically a square or circular mask.
 The transformation replaces the central pixel with the darkest one in the running window.
 For example, if you have text that is lightly printed, the minimum filter makes letters thicker.

 Max Filter

 A max filter, also known as dilation in morphological image processing, is another spatial domain filter used for image processing.
 It replaces each pixel in the image with the maximum value of its neighboring pixels, again defined by a structuring element.
 The maximum and minimum filters are shift-invariant.
 Whereas the minimum filter replaces the central pixel with the darkest one in the running window, the maximum filter replaces it with the lightest one.
 For example, if you have a text string drawn with a thick pen, you can make the sign skinnier.